Monday, December 17, 2007

 I'm pretty tired, so I'll probably regret writing this, but there it is.
 My secret shame.
 And it's not getting better with age.
 I thought I could hold this one in and prevent causing awkwardness among pretty much everyone who knows me who might have a story to tell me in the future (don't worry - I've got some soothing words for you folks later), but I've just read a published young adult novel that I am to review that was literally the worst book I have ever read.
 Laughably, hysterically awful.
 And that got me angry about storytelling in general.
 There are a few things that steam my hams* about bad storytelling, and here they are:

-so funny!"
+The Number One bad story telling sin is when the punchline is "And it was so funny!"
 If you told the story, minus that last bit, and your audience isn't laughing, it wasn't funny and you're a liar.
 You know when you tell a joke, and then have to explain it?
 Same principle.
 I used to go out with this girl, most of whose stories ended with: "And it was just fantastic," followed by a reassuring nod.
 Rest assured that the just-related experience founded none of my dumbness.

 Number Two is when stories are too fucking long.
 When the story turns into a biography, just finish the page you're on and pass the conversation stick to the next person.

-Number Three is best illustrated by the surprisingly-lacklustre-of-late Toothpaste for Dinner
+Number Three is best illustrated by the surprisingly-lacklustre-of-late Toothpaste for Dinner.

 I think this little cartoon shows a story-telling situation that is almost on par with possibly the worst story telling crime out there: recounting your dreams.
 At least with drug stories, there is the possibility that the person you're talking to will remember the happier times they've had on drugs and will be able to recall them while you explain in great detail how you thought the bean bag was hugging you with ants.
 Telling someone your dreams, however, is just as useful to everybody's further meaningful existence as stopping a complete stranger in the street and reciting a random string of letters at them.